mohanadpro/e-commerce/README.md

 * [Heroku](https://www.heroku.com/) - Used as the cloud-based platform to deploy the site.
 * [Git](https://git-scm.com/) - Version control
 * [CI Python Linter](https://pep8ci.herokuapp.com/#) - Used to validate Python

+### Data Models

+1. AllAuth User Model
+    * Django Allauth, the User model is the default user model provided by the Django authentication system
+    * The User entity has a one-to-one relationship with the Profile entity.
+This means every User has a profile
+2. Profile Model
+    * Has additional information about the customer in addition to one-to-one relationship with the AllAuth User Model
+    * created_at - updated_at - name - image - street - street_number - zipcode - city - state -country - email
+3. Product Model
+    * It describes the product and has many-to-one relationship with the category.
+    * The fields are: name - category - created_at - updated_at - image - price - description - color - size - color

+4. Category Model
+    * It describes the category and has one-to-many relationship with the product
+    * The fields are: id - name

+4. Order Model
+    * It describes the order and has many-to-one relationship with the user
+    * The fields are: created_at - total_price - customer - delivery_place

+5. Order_Product Model
+    * Its many-to-many relationship between the order and the product
+    * The fields are: product - order - count - price - total_price
+---